 These vegan peanut noodles are moderately spicy.
 If you really enjoy spicy foods, I’d recommend 2 tablespoons of Sriracha (what I usually use).
 If you don’t like spice too much, start with 1 tablespoon Sriracha and increase from there.

-- Adjust the peanut sauce to taste before pouring it over the stir fry noodles.
+- Adjust the vegan peanut sauce to taste before pouring it over the stir fry noodles.

 - Do not skip pan frying the soy curls or vegan chicken.
 This step is essential to keeping them from getting soggy in the stir fry.